Marine Transportation System (MTS)

 Coordination, leadership, and cooperation are essential to addressing the challenges faced by the MTS.
 Information on the nation's mobility, safety, economic health, natural environment, and security information must be shared among federal, regional, and local agencies, as well as private sector owners and operators.
 This kind of coordinated approach can more effectively meet the needs of the MTS than can piecemeal efforts by individual groups.

 Marine Transportation System National Advisory Council (MTSNAC) - A primary example of a coordinated approach with the private sector is MTSNAC, a chartered non-federal body, whose purpose is to advise the Secretary of Transportation on MTS issues.
-Its membership is comprised of leaders from 30 commercial transportation firms, trade associations, state and local public entities, labor organizations, academics, and environmental groups.
+Its membership is comprised of leaders from 29 commercial transportation firms, port and water stakeholders, labor, and Federal, State and local public entities.
 The purpose of the MTSNAC is to advise the Secretary of Transportation on issues, policies, plans, and funding solutions needed to ensure that the U.S. MTS is capable of responding to the projected trade increases.
 Today, the Department’s flagship initiative, MTS, is working to ensure that America’s marine transportation system achieves the national focus required to support the level of traffic expected in the 21st century.
 Further, the Department seeks to accomplish this goal in a safe, environmentally sound and coordinated manner for the full range of MTS users and stakeholders.

 Committee on the Marine Transportation System (CMTS) – The CMTS is the latest Federal effort to coordinate the myriad partners involved in the MTS.
 Chaired by the Secretary of Transportation, the CMTS is tasked to ensure the development and implementation of national MTS policies consistent with national needs and to report to the President its views and recommendations for improving the MTS.